 The talks focused on nearly every aspect of business in a remote environment, answering frequently asked audience questions such as where and when to hire remote workers, communicating across timezones, how to transition from time-based to results-based performance reviews, deepening the trust and opening the lines of communication among remote teams.

 Some speakers went a bit deeper too, highlighting the challenges remote teams face in creating a company culture, making sure their organizations are happy and healthy, and recognizing signs of burnout when you’re not meeting face-to-face.

 Here are some highlights of the weekend’s talks:

 Joel Gascoigne Founder and CEO of Buffer spoke on his mission to make transparency a priority when growing Buffer.

 He founded Buffer as a remote-first company, meaning they’ve never had a physical office and have operated as a fully remote company since their inception.
+Effective remote management is really important in the work of a remote company.
 He also enforces a policy of open transparency, and shares detailed information about the company’s revenue and growth with their employees and publicly.

 Buffer has also made strides in prioritizing employee health and happiness to avoid burnout and isolation, which is common among remote workers.

 Dmitriy Zaporozhets, Co-founder of GitLab, took the stage and talked about how he and the GitLab team are scaling the knowledge they’ve acquired by creating the open source handbook for others to learn about GitLab as well as how to build a framework for scalable, open-source resources.